AirVantage/airvantage.github.io/_posts/blog/2013-07-31-Airvantage-D3.markdown

 Airvantage, since version 13.3, provides a set of REST APIs focused on systems' data.
 Especially there is an API about aggregated data that enables the use of some consolidation functions on historical datasets.

-The eclo devkits comes with a small web app that provides a [basic graph](http://airvantage.github.io/devkit/app/#/history/3ce606075d5449d8b29521325e269b2a) on top of these aggregated data thanks to D3.
+The <span style="font-family: 'aruallight';">eclo</span> devkits comes with a small web app that provides a [basic graph](http://airvantage.github.io/devkit/app/#/history/3ce606075d5449d8b29521325e269b2a) on top of these aggregated data thanks to D3.
 In this article we will see how this graph is built.

 ![graph in eclo](/resources/img/blog/2013-07-31-Airvantage-D3/graphineclo.png)